Tasman Cup: History

 The first contest was held at Victoria Golf Club in Melbourne in 1933.
 It was played on 1 September, after the qualifying rounds of the Australian Women's Amateur but before the start of the match-play stage.
 Four singles were played in the morning and two foursomes in the afternoon.
 Australia won 3 of the 4 singles matches but after lunch three of the five Australian players were unable to play in the foursomes because of illness, and they had to concede the second foursomes match.
 New Zealand won the foursomes match that was played and the match was tied at 3 matches each.
 The result was decided on holes won and, with the conceded match being scored as a 10&8 win, New Zealand won by 13 holes to 8.
 The second contest was held at Titirangi in 1934, Australia winning all six matches.
 It was not played in 1935 but returned in 1936 and was played annually until 1954, except for a long gap from 1939 to 1948 because of World War II.
 From 1936 the order of the matches was changed, with foursomes in the morning and singles in the afternoon.
 The 1936 the match was played in Adelaide the day after the final of the Australian Women's Amateur, which had involved two of the New Zealand team.
 However, Australia regained the cup, winning a close match at the final hole.
 New Zealand won the cup at Napier in 1937, taking three of the four singles matches, and retained it in Sydney in 1938, again winning three singles matches.
 In 1938 match was, as in 1933, played after the qualifying rounds of the Australian Women's Amateur.

 The contest resumed at Invercargill in 1949 with Australia winning after taking both the foursomes matches.
-The 1950 match in Brisbane was played between the quarter and semi-finals of the Australian Women's Amateur.
+The 1950 match in Brisbane was played between the quarter and semi-finals of the Australian Women's Amateur with Betty Kernot as manager.
 The match was a tie with each team winning a foursomes and two singles.
 The result was decided, as in 1933, on holes ahead in those three matches, Australia winning by 11 holes to 9.
 At Auckland in 1951 New Zealand led after the foursomes but Australia won three of the four singles, to retain the cup.
 The 1952 match in Melbourne resulted in a tie.
 New Zealand won both foursomes but Australia won three of the four singles.
 Both teams were a total of 9 holes ahead in their three wins, so there was also a tie on countback, Australia retaining the cup as defending champions.
 There format was revised in 1953 with five singles matches being played instead of four.
 Australia retained the cup in 1953 and 1954 winning 5–2 and 6–1, winning all five singles matches in 1954.